bitcoin/bitcoin/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the IoP HD reference implementation of IoP.
+See doc/build-*.md for instructions on building the various elements of the IoP Core reference implementation of IoP.